Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Automate generation of secrets on rotation (uses Lambda)
 * Integration with Amazon RDS (MySQL, PostgreSQL, Aurora)
 * Secrets are encrypted using KMS

+### SSM Parameter Store vs Secrets Manager

+* Secrets Manager ($$$):
+  * Automatic rotation of secrets with AWS Lambda
+  * Lambda function is provided for RDS, Redshift, DocumentDB
+  * KMS encryption is mandatory
+  * Can integration with CloudFormation
+* SSM Parameter Store ($):
+  * Simple API
+  * No secret rotation (can enable rotation using Lambda triggered by CW Events)
+  * KMS encryption is optional
+  * Can integration with CloudFormation
+  * Can pull a Secrets Manager secret using the SSM Parameter Store API

 ### Amazon Inspector